bitnami/charts/bitnami/airflow/README.md

 ### To 10.0.0

-This major updates the Redis<sup>TM</sup> subchart to it newest major, 13.0.0.
-For more information on this subchart's major please refer to [Redis<sup>TM</sup> upgrade notes.](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1300)
+This major updates the Redis<sup>TM</sup> subchart to it newest major, 14.0.0, which contains breaking changes.
+For more information on this subchart's major and the steps needed to migrate your data from your previous release, please refer to [Redis<sup>TM</sup> upgrade notes.](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1400).

-Regular upgrade is compatible from previous versions.

 ### To 7.0.0